elementor/elementor/core/common/assets/js/api/docs/api---ecommands.md

 *  **Examples**:
     ```javascript
      // Example create and register new command.
+     // Important: Available to run in the console does not depends on anything else.

      class ExampleCommand extends $e.modules.CommandBase {
         apply( args ) {
             // Output command args to console.